pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 master every evening.
 Each build will create a Horace package that is shippable to users.

+A `pace-builder` GitHub account has been created to provide authentication between Jenkins and GitHub.

 ## Overview

 The CI builds follow the following high-level process:

-- Jenkins checks out the correct branch

 For pull requests:

   - Webhooks are created in GitHub that notify Jenkins when a pull request event occurs.
   - When Jenkins receives a notification from GitHub it will checkout out the relevant pull request branch and merge it with master.

 For nightly builds:

   - Jenkins will clone master at a specific time each evening.

+For both:

   - Jenkins loads and runs the [`Jenkinsfile`](./../../tools/build_config/Jenkinsfile) located in `tools/build_config`.
   - The `Jenkinsfile` script runs the platform specific build script and updates GitHub about the status of the build.

 ## More Detailed Set Up